PoliticsDisinformation Desk

 RELATED STORY | Truth be Told: How AI is posing a new disinformation threat this election

-The narrative that Trump is the preferred candidate among Black men has been spread for over a year as fake images populated social media platforms like X. The false images were shared before President Joe Biden ended his re-election campaign and Vice President Kamala Harris entered the race.
+The narrative that Trump is the preferred candidate among Black men has been spread for over a year as AI images populated social media platforms like X. In January, Republican pollster Patrick Ruffini in a since-deleted tweet, posted an AI-generated image of Black men canvassing for the GOP with the caption, "Republican victory in 2024 depends on their being able to do this."
+Similar fake images, many showing Trump surrounded by Black men, were shared before President Joe Biden ended his re-election campaign and Vice President Kamala Harris entered the race.

 The narratives contradict polling data.
 An October poll from the New York Times and Sienna College shows 70% of likely Black male voters say they plan to vote for Harris while 20% say they'll vote for Trump.
 A recent Howard University poll shows an "overwhelming majority of the black voters" in swing states selected Harris as their preferred candidate.